dotnetrdf/dotnetrdf.github.io/_posts/2016-09-23-migrations.md

 Finally, I have also migrated the work Rob had started on dotNetRDF 2.0.
 This is an ambitious, complete re-write of dotNetRDF so it is something of a longer and more major transition but one which I hope we can move forwards on.
-If you are interested in what is planned with this new version of the library or are considering contributing please take a look at [these pages on our wiki](#) that Rob wrote describing the 2.0 motivation and design notes.
+If you are interested in what is planned with this new version of the library or are considering contributing please take a look at [the new design documentation](https://github.com/dotnetrdf/dotnetrdf/wiki/DeveloperGuide-Architecture-Design) that Rob wrote describing the 2.0 motivation and design notes.